-(3) The unaudited pro-forma earnings per share give effect to our planned conversion of preferred shares into common shares based on the applicable conversion prices upon the completion of this offering.
-The unaudited proforma presentation does not include (1) the series E preferred shares issued in April 2014, and (2) the repurchase transactions occurred in April 2014.
+(3) The unaudited pro-forma net income attributable to Xunlei Limited's common shareholders, income per common share and weighted average number of common shares used in the calculation give effect to our planned conversion of preferred shares into common shares based on the applicable conversion prices upon the completion of this offering, taking into account the triggering of the anti-dilution clause for the series C, D and E tranche 1 preferred shares of this offering pace of an an assumed initial public offering price of US\$10.00 per ADS, which is below the anti-dilution triggering price.
+The unaudited pro forma presentation does not include (1) the series E preferred shares issued in April 2014, and (2) the repurchase transaction occurred in April 2014.
+Please refer to F-64 and F-114 for additional information.

-- (4) The unaudited adjusted Article 11 pro-forma net loss attributable to Xunlei Limited's common shareholders, loss per common share and weighted average number of common shares used in adjusted Article 11 pro forma los per share calculation for the year ended December 31, 2013 give effect to (1) the series E preferred shares issued in March and April 2014, (2) the repurchase transactions occurred in April 2014, and (3) our planned conversion of preferred shares into common shares based on the applicable conversion prices upon the completion of this offering.
-The unaudited adjusted Article 11 pro-forma net income attributable to Xunlei Limited's conversion prices upon the completion of this offering.
-The unaudited adjusted Article 11 pro-forma net income attributable to Xunlei Limited's conversion of fering.
-The unaudited adjusted Article 11 pro-forma have income attributable to Xunlei Limited's conversion of preferred shares calculation for the three months ended March 31, 2014 give effect to (1) the series E preferred shares issued in April 2014, (2) the repurchase transactions occurred in April 2014, and (3) our planned conversion of preferred shares into common shares based on the applicable conversion prices upon the completion of this offering.
-Please refer to our unaudited pro forma condensed consolidated financial information on pages P-17 and P-18 for additional information. - (5) The unaudited pro-forma as adjusted net loss attributable to our common shareholders, loss per common share and weighted average number of common shares used in the pro forma as adjusted loss per share calculation for the year ended December 31, 2013 give effect to (1) the series E preferred shares issued in March and April 2014, (2) the repurchase transactions occurred in April 2014, (3) the triggering of the anti-dilution clause for the series C, D, E preferred shares have shares based on the applicable conversion prices upon the completion of this offering.
-The triggering of the anti-dilution clause is in accordance with the anti-dilution clause in the financing documents.
-At the time of this anti-dilution triggered upon this offering contained a beneficial conversion featu of US\$73 million and the amount was charged to additional paid in capital in 2014 as a deemed dividend.
-The unaudited pro-forma as adjusted net income attributable to Xunlei Limited's common shareholders, earnings per common share and weighted average number of common shares used in pro forma as adjusted earnings per share calculation for the three months ended March 31, 2014 give effect to (1) the series E preferred shares issued in April 2014, (2) the repurchase transactions occurred in April 2014, (3) the triggering of the anti-dilution clause for the series C, D, E preferred shares from the issuance and sale of this offering and (4) our planned conversion of preferred shares into common shares based on the applicable conversion prices upon the completion of this offering contained a beneficial conversion feature of US\$73 million and the amount was charged to additional paid in capital in 2014 as a deemed dividend.
+(4) The unaudited adjusted Article 11 pro-forma net loss attributable to Xunlei Limited's common sharesholders, loss per common share and weighted average number of common shares used in adjusted Article 11 pro forma los per share calculation for the year ended December 31, 2013 give effect to (1) the series E preferred shares issued in March and April 2014, (2) the repurchase transactions occurred in April 2014, and (3) our planned conversion of preferred shares into common shares based on the applicable conversion prices upon the completion of this offering, taking into account the triggering of the anti-dilution clause for the Series C, D and E preferred shares of this offering, taking into account the triggering of the anti-dilution triggering price.
+Please attributable to Xunlei Limited's common shares based on an assumed initial public offering parse of Xunon of preferred shares used in adjusted Article 11 pro-forma net income attributable to Xunlei Limited's common shareholders, earnings per common share and weighted average number of common shares used in adjusted Article 11 pro forma her income attributable to Xunlei Limited's common shares based in April 2014, (2) the repurchase transactions occurred in April 2014, and (3) our planned conversion of preferred shares issued in April 2014, (2) the repurchase transactions occurred in April 2014, and (3) our planned conversion of preferred shares issued in April 2014, (2) the repurchase transactions occurred in April 2014, and (3) our planned conversion of preferred shares in acculation for the three months ended March 31, 2014 give effect to (1) the series E preferred shares issued in April 2014, (2) the repurchase transactions occurred in April 2014, and (3) our planned conversion of preferred shares into common shares based on the applicable conversion prices upon the completion of this offering, taking into account the triggering of the anti-dilution clause for the series C, D and E preferred shares of this offering price.
+Please refer to our unaudi